REQUIREMENTS FOR COMPANY MANAGEMENT WHEN ESTABLISHING A COMPLIANCE FUNCTION

 Eckart Achauer

-Eckart Achauer, studied law and business administration, postgraduate Master of Business Administration (MBA).
-In-service training as European Quality Manager (DGQ), mediator specializing in business mediation and Certified Compliance Manager (TÜV).
+Eckart Achauer, studied law and business administration, postgraduate studies leading to a Master of Business Administration (MBA).
+In-service training as a European Quality Manager (DGQ), mediator specializing in business mediation, and Certified Compliance Manager (TÜV).

-He worked for around 10 years in the international insurance industry in the management of a Swiss insurance group in various functions (claims department, sales, assistance) before moving into management and business consulting in 1997.
+He worked for around 10 years in the international insurance industry in various management positions at a Swiss insurance group (claims department, sales, assistance) before moving into management and business consulting in 1997.

-As a consultant and managing director of various consulting companies, Mr. Achauer has specialized in organizational and process optimization as well as in the development and implementation of management systems - quality management, risk and compliance management.
+As a consultant and managing director of various consulting firms, Mr. Achauer has specialized in organizational and process optimization as well as the development and implementation of management systems—quality management, risk and compliance management.

 At Senator Executive Search Partners, Mr. Achauer is responsible for compliance management.
-As part of compliance audits, he analyses their organizational "compliance fitness", raises awareness and trains management, executives and employees and supports companies in setting up and implementing individual compliance management systems.
-In doing so, he always takes into account the specific risk situation of the company.
-Thanks to his many years of experience as a manager and consultant, he is very familiar with the business challenges faced in practice.
+As part of compliance audits, he analyzes their organizational "compliance fitness," raises awareness and trains management, executives, and employees, and supports companies in setting up and implementing individual compliance management systems.
+In doing so, he always takes into account the specific risk situation of the companies.
+Thanks to his many years of experience as a manager and consultant, he is very familiar with the practical challenges of business.

 Find your dream job now!